 “The more you should consider your behavior,” The girl in the middle of the three girls mocked.

 The two girls on either side were snickering.
 It was too scripted.
 A bully always needed some sort of encouragement, a fan club, some back-ups.
 It was how those usually were started.
-Clear the fan club and there exist no longer a bully.
+Clear the fan club and there exists no longer a bully.

 “Who are you to judge me then?”
 The girl in green shot back.
-“It seems like you’re not getting anywhere – career-wise.”
+“It seems like you’re not getting anywhere–career-wise.”

 Wallace smiled, admiring the girl in green’s bravery.